 There are a total of 17 question types.
 Please select the individual links for more details and definitions on each question type: Calculated Formula and Calculated Numeric, Either/Or, File Response, Fill in the Blank, Fill in multiple Blanks, Hot Spot, Essay, Jumbled Sentence, Matching, Multiple Choice, Multiple Answer, Opinion, Ordering, Quiz bowl, Short Answer, and True or False.

 - To add a question in the test canvas page hover over Create Question to see the drop down menu; or select the + icon.

 - These question types allow you to add a mathematical, and or, algebra formula of numbers and or figures

-Further written information on how to enter formulas can be found by selecting this link, or watching in the related video
+Further information on how to enter formulas can be found by watching this video.

 - Selecting the either/or type question provides students with two choices

 Further written information on creating the either /or test questions can be found by selecting this link

 - A file response question requires the student to upload an essay type file in response to a set question

 - Type the question into the Question Text box